How can you turn your otherwise lifeless stock positions into income generating machines?

 First, covered calls limit your upside potential.
 It doesn’t matter if the underlying is 1% or 10% above your strike price, you will still have to sell your shares at the strike price.
 You run the risk of having the underlying shoot past your strike price, leaving you unable to capture the profit.

-This situation goes hand-to-hand with traders that want to sell calls on their long stock but don’t actually want to part with their long stock.
+This situation goes hand-to-hand with traders that want to sell calls on their long stock but don’t want to part with their long stock.

 The solution is the same for both.
 Before you sell calls on your long stock, you need to be okay with letting your long stock go at the strike price.
 Do not sell calls if you don’t want to see the stock called away, simple as that.

 This is only a problem if you are not committed to holding the stock for the long term.
-Long term investors are fine holding a stock that drops in price because they believe in the long run that the price will increase.
+Long-term investors are fine holding a stock that drops in price because they believe in the long run that the price will increase.

-However, if you are not a long term trader, then having the stock drop in price could hurt your overall position.
+However, if you are not a long-term trader, then having the stock drop in price could hurt your overall position.
 Closing your stock at a predefined price is a good plan of action.
 First, however, you must buy to close your short call option.
 Leaving your call option open when you close your stock position will create a naked call.
-Naked calls can have considerable risk and should be avoided whenever possible.
+Naked calls can have a considerable risk and should be avoided whenever possible.
 A lot of brokerages wouldn’t allow you to make this trade unless you are cleared for their highest option trading level.